TheDoomfire/chooseinvesting/src/blog/crashes-and-bear-markets-how-bad-can-it-get.md

 This speed is for sure nothing ordinary and I understand why we have seen a lot of new investors after this crash.

-<h2 id="average">Average Stock Market Crash</h2>
+<h2 id="average">Average Length of Bear Market</h2>

 All the numbers here are the average.
 Meaning that they can greatly differ from actual bear markets.

-Every 3.6 years there is a bear market, the decline is 36% and it lasts 9.6 months.
+On average every 3.6 years there is a bear market, the average decline is 36% and average length of bear market 9.6 months.
 Meaning stocks go up 78% of the time.

 Bull markets tend to go up 114%.